About the Leisure Owners Association

 The Association actively invests in patterns and moulds for those yacht parts that occasionally get damaged or fail.

 We also produce tillers, tiller heads, rudder bearings and pintles.
-By producing and stocking parts in quantity, costs can be kept down, thus members avoid the difficulty and high cost of sourcing specialist parts.
+By producing and stocking parts in quantity, costs can be kept down and so members avoid the difficulty and high cost of sourcing specialist parts.

 Of course, you don’t have to be a member to buy part for your Leisure.
 However, Hurst Marine currently offer a generous discount to Association members on their spare or replacement parts for Leisure yachts.